gabvalente/Scrimba/README.md

 # Scrimba
-Repo for The Frontend Developer Career Path by Scrimba
+Repo for The Frontend Developer Career Path from Scrimba